The Standing Conference of German Ministers of Education and Cultural Affairs (KMK) issued the following recommendations:

 For example: Three Cambridge International A Levels PLUS one Cambridge International AS Level

 - The choice of four subjects must include a language at minimum AS Level.
-A language at minimum AS Level is a general entrance requirement for study at Bachelor degree level; an AS or A Level in Literature will not be accepted in lieu.
+A language at minimum AS Level is a general entrance requirement for study at Bachelor degree level; the university may accept an AS or A Level in Literature in lieu.
 An AS or A Level in German will be taken into consideration even if it is in fact spoken as a mother tongue.

 - Mathematics OR a natural science such as biology or chemistry or physics.
 Vocational subjects are not accepted.